Disorder-induced ferrimagnetism in sputtered Mn$_{x}$CoGe thin films: Magnetic measurements

 \section{Magnetic measurements}

 Magnetic measurements were performed using a \emph{Quantum Design Physical Properties Measurement System} (PPMS), equipped with a \emph{P500 AD/DC Magnetometry System} (ACMS).
-Samples were cut into {5.8 \si{mm} $\times$ 5.8 \si{mm}} squares and wedged into a plastic straw that was placed in the PPMS.
+Samples were cut into {\SI{5.8}{mm} $\times$ \SI{5.8}{mm}} squares and wedged into a plastic straw that was placed in the PPMS.
 The field was applied in the plane of the film.

-Magnetization loops were recorded as the field was cycled between $\mu_0 H = +9$~T and -9~T. The $M-H$ loops for all 5 samples measured at $T=5$~K are qualitatively similar, as shown in Fig.~\ref{fig:hyst}.
-However, hysteresis loops with $x>1$ show higher \HC{} and more rounding, suggestive of a larger mean effective anisotropy with a broader distribution.
+Magnetization loops were recorded as the field was cycled between $\mu_0 H = \pm\SI{9}{\tesla}$.
+The $M-H$ loops for all five samples measured at $T = $ \SI{5}{\kelvin} are qualitatively similar, as shown in Fig.~\ref{fig:hyst}.
+However, hysteresis loops with $x>1$ show larger \HC{} with more rounding, suggestive of a larger mean effective anisotropy with a broader distribution.

-The remanent magnetization, \MR{}, was measured on warming from $T=5$~K after saturating the film in a 9 T field.
-The temperature dependence of \MR{} is shown in Fig.~\ref{fig:curie}.
-The shape of the \MR$-T$ graph for the $x=2.5$ sample (shown in yellow) is typical of a ferromagnet.
-Some of the $x=2.5$ samples had a small remanent magnetization above $T=270$~K. Although no impurity phase could be detected in the X-ray measurements, additional annealing in the RTA was able to remove this additional ferromagnetic contribution.
-The $x=1.4$ and $1.8$ samples also show a small \MR{} above $T=270$~K but further annealing could not remove the impurity phase.
-Unexpectedly, the compositions with $x<1$ showed ferrimagnetic behavior: above a compensation point of approximately 230~K, the \MR{} reverses sign.
+The remanent magnetization, \MR{}, was measured on warming from $T = $ \SI{5}{\kelvin} after saturating the film in a \SI{9}{\tesla} field.
+The temperature dependence of \MR{} is shown in Fig.~\ref{fig:M-T}.
+Some of the samples with composition $x=2.5$ had a small remanent magnetization above $T = $ \SI{270}{\kelvin}.
+Although no impurity phase could be detected in the X-ray measurements, additional annealing in the RTA was able to remove this additional ferromagnetic contribution.
+The $x=1.4$ and $1.8$ samples also show a small \MR{} above $T = $ \SI{270}{\kelvin} but further annealing could not remove the impurity phase.
+Unexpectedly, the compositions with $x<1$ exhibited a distinctly ferrimagnetic behavior: above a compensation point of approximately $T = $ \SI{230}{\kelvin}, the \MR{} reverses sign.
+Though the $M_\text{R}-T$ curves for $x>1$ may resemble those of a ferromagnet, we will argue in subsequent sections that each sample exhibits an $M_\text{R}(T)$ curve consistent with Q-type or V-type ferrimagnetism.

-The Curie temperature is estimated from the temperature where \MR{} goes to zero.
-As shown in the Table~\ref{tbl:magparam}, \TC{} is comparable to the bulk $T_C^{hex} \approx 260$~K of the hexagonal phase, and is relatively insensitive to the composition $x$, as observed in bulk \cite{Liu:2010epl}.
-However, the table also shows that the total magnetic moment per primitive unit cell is significantly lower that the bulk value for \ce{MnCoGe}, $5.56 \mu_B$ per primitive unit cell.
+The Curie temperature is estimated from the knee in the $M_\text{R}-T$ plot as $M_\text{R}$ approaches zero.
+As shown in the Table~\ref{tbl:magparam}, \TC{} is comparable to the bulk $T_C^\text{hex} \approx$ \SI{260}{\kelvin} of the hexagonal phase, and is relatively insensitive to the composition $x$, as observed in bulk. \cite{Liu:2010epl} However, the table also shows that the total magnetic moment per primitive unit cell is significantly lower that the bulk value for \ce{MnCoGe}, \SI{5.56}{\bohr} per primitive unit cell.